 This policy is supported by the key principles of the Children's Act 1989 that the child's welfare is paramount.
-Another key document that focuses adult thinking towards the views of the child is Working Together To Safeguarding Children 2018, highlighting that every assessment of a child, should 'reflect the unique characteristics of the child within their family and community context' (Working Together To Safeguard Children, 2018:28).
-This is clearly echoed by Keeping Children Safe in Education 2020 through ensuring procedures are in place in schools to hear the voice of the child and to be mindful of the contexts children live in.
+Another key document that focuses adult thinking towards the views of the child is Working Together to Safeguarding Children 2023, highlighting that every assessment of a child, should 'reflect the unique characteristics of the child within their family and community context'.
+This is clearly echoed by Keeping Children Safe in Education 2023 through ensuring procedures are in place in school to hear the voice of the child and to be mindful of the contexts children live in.